ghassbomb/mcqambridge/README.md

 ### Prerequisites

-This project requires:
-- Flask
-- PyPDF2
-- Jinja2
-- requests

-You can download these prerequisites by following the instructions below.
+This project requires Python 3 (any version of Python 3 that supports the requirements will do).
 ### Installation & Usage

 1. Clone the repository with: `git clone https://github.com/ghassbomb/mcqambridge.git`